Saturday, 26 December 2020

 Fruit stalls

-Our day continued with a visit to Pura Tirta Empul temple, famous for its holy spring water, where Balinese Hindus go for a ritual purification.
-We walked through the temple grounds, taking in the beauty and the holiness of this magnificent place, listening to the captivating storytelling of Wayan.
+Our day continued with a visit to Pura Tirta Empul, a temple famous for its holy spring water, where Balinese Hindus come for ritual purification.
+We wandered through the temple grounds, soaking in both the beauty and the spiritual atmosphere of this magnificent place, while listening to Wayan’s captivating stories and explanations along the way.

-Before returning to the hotel, we made a quick stop at Tegenungan waterfall, but after a long day we were too tired to take a hike down.
-We also had a chance to sample some durian on the way and decided it was not our favourite.
+Before returning to the hotel, we made a quick stop at Tegenungan Waterfall.
+After a long day, though, we were too tired to hike down to the base.
+On the way, we also had a chance to sample durian — and decided, unanimously, that it was not our favorite!

-The next morning we were woken by hotel room service knocking our door coming to service the room - it was 11am and we had all slept through breakfast service.
-Fortunately we had not planned much for the day, only walking around Ubud and visiting the Monkey Forest Sanctuary.
+The next morning, we were woken by hotel room service knocking at our door — it was already 11 a.m., and we had all slept straight through breakfast.
+Fortunately, we hadn’t planned anything major for the day, just a stroll around Ubud and a visit to the Monkey Forest Sanctuary.

 Some photos of the beautiful temples of Ubud, Ubud Palace and our massage

-We all loved Ubud a lot and hope to return one day, but unfortunately, after spending three wonderful days there, it was time to leave.
-We were going to the coastal town of Legian, situated between the two tourist hubs - Kuta and Seminyak.
+We all fell in love with Ubud and hope to return one day, but after three wonderful days, it was time to move on.
+Our next destination was the coastal town of Legian, situated between the tourist hubs of Kuta and Seminyak.

 Bali, Legian and around